 A diversity essay that's littered with typos and grammatical errors will fail to tell a smooth, compelling, and coherent story about you.
 It will also make you look unprofessional and won't convince admissions committees that you're serious about college and your future.

 So what should you do?
 First, separate your essay into clear, well-organized paragraphs.
-Next, proofread your essay several times.
+Next, edit your essay several times.
 As you further tweak your draft, continue to proofread it.
 If possible, get an adult—such as a teacher, tutor, or parent—to look it over for you as well.

 #4: Take Your Time